Ble (band): 1995–1997: Origins and formation

-In December 1995, George Papapostolou proposed to his friend and old schoolmate George Parodis to share his dream, which he called for the first time "Ble".
+In December 1995, George Papapostolou proposed to his friend and old schoolmate George Parodis to join his band, which he called for the first time "Ble".
 Parodis accepted and together they started looking for a singer.
 They came across Theodosia Tsatsou, who became the frontwoman of the band.
 Natasa Alexiou completed the band's line up soon after and Ble recorded their first demos.
 A few months later, Ble signed their first contract with Virgin Records.

 In November 1996, Ble released their first album, Enohes.
 The album became a commercial success.
-The band had success with "Enohes", "Fovame" and "Esi Den Zeis Pouthena" and the album classified platinum.
+The band had success with "Enohes", "Fovame" and "Esi Den Zeis Pouthena" and the album was classified as platinum.
 The single "Kola Koka" was a collaboration with Antonis Kanakis and Sotiris Kalivatsis, two TV hosts and actors in Greece.
 As a result of the buzz generated in Greece, many bands started to follow Ble's example, which, apart from the huge success they had, was the first band in Greece with a female lead vocal singer.
 Record companies at the time were influenced by Ble's success, reconsidered their attitude towards new bands and became more responsive to innovative efforts assemblies.
 Ble played at numerous clubs and festivals which helped add to their growing fanbase at the time.
 The album Enohes was classified gold with 18 months in the Top 50 of the official Greek IFPI chart.

 In early 1997, Theodosia Tsatsou announced her decision to leave the band and follow a solo career.